cvedovini/wp-linkedin/readme.txt

 To customize the rendering of both shortcodes you must create a `linkedin` folder in your theme and then copy the template file you want to modify.
 The default template files, `recommendations.php` and `profile.php`, are located in the plugin's `templates` folder.

+See this post for more details on customization: [The best way to integrate your LinkedIn profile with WordPress](http://vedovini.net/2013/03/the-best-way-to-integrate-your-linkedin-profile-with-wordpress/?utm_source=wordpress&utm_medium=plugin&utm_campaign=wp-linkedin)

 == Changelog ==

+= version 1.3.7 =
+- Added a 'css' option for the widget width to disable setting the width using javascript.
+This allows to set the width using CSS, which is particularly useful with responsive themes.
+- Added a link to the post on vedovini.net about customizing the plugin's output

 = version 1.3.6 =
 - Fixing how the presence of data is tested and adding error messages when the profile cannot be retrieved